MicrosoftDocs/learn/learn-pr/azure/automate-virtual-machine-software-installation-configuration/resources/design-doc.md

     --admin-password $SECUREPASSWORD \
     --resource-group vmsVM

-... will setup the rest with a PowerShell setup.ps1 script run with CustomscriptExtension
+... will set up the rest with a PowerShell setup.ps1 script run with CustomscriptExtension

 az vm extension set \
    --name CustomscriptExtension \